-The NHC configuration file,

-/etc/opt/cray/nodehealth/nodehealth.conf, is located in the shared root.
-The CLE installation and upgrade processes automatically install and enable NHC software; there is no need for you to change any installation configuration parameters or issue any commands.
-However, you may edit the /etc/opt/cray/nodehealth/nodehealth.conf file to specify which NHC tests are to be run and to alter the behavior of NHC tests (including time-out values and actions for tests when they fail); configure time-out values for Suspect Mode and disable/enable Suspect Mode; or disable or enable NHC.
+After application and reservation termination: The configuration file that controls NHC behavior after a job has terminated is /etc/opt/cray/nodehealth/nodehealth.conf, which is located in the shared root.
+The CLE installation and upgrade processes automatically install this file and enable NHC software; there is no need for you to change any installation configuration parameters or issue any commands.
+However, if you like, you may edit this configuration file to customize NHC behavior.
+After you do so, the changes you made are reflected in the behavior of NHC the next time that it runs.